flexera-public/cmdb/README.md

 where the scheme tells CMDB which driver to use and the other parts of the URL determine how to locate the source.

-The URI's fragment, if provided, specifies the common prefix for all keys defined by that source.
-With no fragment, CMDB guesses a suitable prefix based on the URL's path.
-To specify _no_ prefix, use the empty fragment.
+Sources can optionally have a "prefix" which is used as a common prefix of all key names under the source.
+When CMDB can identify the prefix for your source, it makes merge operations more efficient, helps provide semantic context for your key names, and makes it easier to identify and avoid naming collisions between different sources.

 Examples:

   * `file:///var/lib/cmdb/myapp.yml` creates a file source with the prefix `myapp.`
-  * `file:///var/lib/cmdb/common.yml#` creates a file source with no prefix
   * `consul://localhost` creates a source with no key prefix that talks to a local consul agent on the standard port (8500)
-  * `consul://kv:18500#myapp` creates a source with the prefix `myapp.` that talks to a remote consul agent on a nonstandard port (18500)
+  * `consul://kv:18500/myapp` creates a source with the prefix `myapp.` that talks to a remote consul agent on a nonstandard port (18500)
   * `consul://localhost/mycorp/staging/myapp` creates a source with the prefix `myapp.` that has only keys that pertain to myapp.
-  * `consul://localhost/mycorp/staging#` creates a source with an empty prefix that has all keys in the staging environment
+  * `consul://localhost/mycorp/staging` creates a source with the prefix `staging.` that has all keys in the staging environment.
+(It is probably a bad idea to use this source with the `myapp` source in the example above!)

 To learn more about sources and prefixes, see "Data model," below.